-'''

-#include <time.h>

-int nanosleep(const struct timespec req, struct timespec
+int nanosleep(const struct timespec \req, struct timespec \rem);

-rem);

-'''

-req a pointer to a timespec structure that contains the length of time that the process is to sleep.
+reqa pointer to a timespec structure that contains the length of time that the process is to sleep.
 The suspension time may be longer than requested because the req value is rounded up to an integer multiple of the sleep resolution or because of the scheduling of other activity by the system.
-Except for the case of being interrupted by a signal, the suspension time will not be less than the time specified by req, as measured by CLOCK_REALTIME.
-You will obtain a resolution of one microsecond on the blocking request.

-rem the null pointer constant or a pointer to a timespec structure to which the amount of time remaining in the sleep interval is returned if nanosleep is interrupted by a signal.
+Except for the case of being interrupted by a signal, the suspension time will not be less than the time specified by req, as measured by CLOCK\REALTIME.
+You will obtain a resolution of one microsecond on the blocking request.remthe null pointer constant or a pointer to a timespec structure to which the amount of time remaining in the sleep interval is returned if nanosleep is interrupted by a signal.
 If rem is NULL and nanosleep is interrupted by a signal, the time remaining is not returned.
 A return value of 0 indicates that the requested period of time has elapsed.
+A return value

-A return value of -1 indicates that an error has occurred; erro is set to indicate the error.
+A return value of 0 indicates that the requested period of time has elapsed.
+A return value of -1 indicates that an error has occurred; errno is set to indicate the error.
 Refer to the nanosleep(2) man page for a listing of the types of errors that may occur.

-Using the clock_nanosleep Routine
+Using the clock\nanosleep Routine

-'''

-#include <time.h>

-int clock_nanosleep(clockid_t which_clock, int flags,

-const struct timespec rqtp, struct timespec rmtp);
+''' int clock_nanosleep(clockid_t which_clock, int flags, const struct timespec rqtp, struct timespec rmtp); '''

-'''